Publications, opinions, and speeches

 This prompts us to ask – what’s the logic behind cutting this crucial benefit?

 Is it about cost?
 It’s hard to see the merits of that argument.
 The total annual cost of the TCB is $67 million.
 According to our estimates, this makes up 0.7 per cent of the total cost of social assistance in Ontario.
-That means the TCB is among the best targeted spending in the provincial budget: it goes to about ten per cent of children receiving social assistance, at less than one per cent of total social assistance program costs.
+That means the TCB is among the best targeted spending in the provincial budget: it goes to about 14 per cent of children receiving social assistance, at less than one per cent of total social assistance program costs.

 Is it about the continued argument between the province and the federal government about who should be responsible for refugee claimants?
 It shouldn’t be.
-Sixty-five per cent of TCB recipients are not refugee claimants, and half of the actual cost of the benefit goes to children in families not seeking asylum.
+Sixty-five per cent of families who receive TCB are not refugee claimants, and half of the actual cost of the benefit goes to children in families not seeking asylum.
 In addition, the Ontario government has in the past accepted the principle that ordinary people should not be held hostage in federal-provincial disputes.

 The elimination of the TCB will undeniably have downstream impacts not only on social assistance, but on other services, like housing, education, and health care.
 As the long-term costs will outweigh the short-term savings, it is difficult to see how this will help create a sustainable approach to public services.